-With Spanish lessons you will be able to communicate with Spanish speakers to a higher level than before.
-You will be able to communicate you details and needs in different environments such as hotels, restaurants and bars and with friends.
+With language lessons you will be able to communicate with Spanish and/or English speakers to a higher level than before.
+You will be able to communicate your details and needs in different environments such as hotels, restaurants and bars and with friends.
 You'll even learn how to ask for directions!

 Can I see some testimonials from your former clients to see what they thought about working with you?